andrewacashner/hearingfaithms/chapters/chapter-2.md

 > [the listener] would experience that what was said was actually true, those
 > heavenly things that were made by harmonic sweetness, and he would suddenly be
 > carried away beyond himself to that place where those joyful things are
-> true.
-[@Kircher:Musurgia, bk.
+> true [@Kircher:Musurgia, bk.
 7, p.
-550: "Sicuti contra, si quis Deo deuotum hominum rerumque cœlestium, meditationi deditum in exoticos affectus raptusque mentis commouere vellet is supra insigne aliquod verborum thema, quod rerum cælestium dulcedinem, & suauitatem auditori in memoriam reuocaret, modulo dorio per clausulas interuallaque aptè adaptet, & experietur quod dixi verum esse, statim extra se factos dulcedine harmonica eò, vbi vera sunt gaudi rapi: vidi ego nonsemel in viris ordinis nostri sanctitate illustribus huiusmodi experimenta."]
+550: "Sicuti contra, si quis Deo deuotum
+> hominum rerumque cœlestium, meditationi deditum in exoticos affectus raptusque
+> mentis commouere vellet is supra insigne aliquod verborum thema, quod rerum
+> cælestium dulcedinem, & suauitatem auditori in memoriam reuocaret, modulo
+> dorio per clausulas interuallaque aptè adaptet, & experietur quod dixi verum
+> esse, statim extra se factos dulcedine harmonica eò, vbi vera sunt gaudi rapi:
+> vidi ego nonsemel in viris ordinis nostri sanctitate illustribus huiusmodi
+> experimenta."].

 Kircher says that the experience of Jesuit missionaries around the world provides ample evidence of this miraculous power of music combined with preaching.
-But Kircher's depiction of music's power in this passage goes well beyond the Jesuit formula of "teaching, pleasing, and persuading."
-[On the Jesuit approach to religious arts, see @Bailey:Art, 35--51.]
+But Kircher's depiction of music's power in this passage goes well beyond the Jesuit formula of "teaching, pleasing, and persuading" [On the Jesuit approach to religious arts, see @Bailey:Art, 35--51.].
 Music not only makes the teaching of doctrinal truth appealing and persuasive;
 it actually transforms listeners through affective experience.

 In this conception, music links the objective truth with subjective experience through the unique ways that music affects the human body.
-Kircher posits that music moves a listener's soul through the principle of sympathy.
+Kircher posits that music moves a listener's soul through the principle of sympathy
-[On the links between this interest in the occult powers of music and early scientific research, see @Gouk:Sciences; @Gouk:Harmonics.]
+[On the links between this interest in the occult powers of music and early scientific research, see @Gouk:Sciences; @Gouk:Harmonics.].
 Just as a string plucked on one lute would cause a string tuned to the same pitch on another lute to vibrate, music created physical harmony---sympathetic vibration---between the affective content of the music and the humors of the person listening.
-When the music moved in the same way as the affections it expressed, this in turn moved the listener to feel the same affections.
-[Kircher's theory bears a striking resemblance to some recent theories of music cognition, such as Lawrence Zbikowski's description of musical structures as "sonic analogues for internal dynamic processes"; -@Zbikowski:Conceptualizing, XX.]
+When the music moved in the same way as the affections it expressed, this in turn moved the listener to feel the same affections [Kircher's theory bears a striking resemblance to some recent theories of music cognition, such as Lawrence Zbikowski's description of musical structures as "sonic analogues for internal dynamic processes"; -@Zbikowski:Conceptualizing, XX.].
 <!--- check page and quote -->
 Kircher explains: